beancount/docs/docs/beancount_design_doc.md

 Amount instances are used to represent a quantity of a particular currency (the “units”) and the price on a posting.

-A class is defined in [<span class="underline">beancount.core.amount</span>](https://github.com/beancount/beancount/tree/master/beancount/core/amount.py) as a simple tuple-like object.
+A class is defined in [<u>beancount.core.amount</u>](https://github.com/beancount/beancount/tree/master/beancount/core/amount.py) as a simple tuple-like object.
 Functions exist to perform simple math operations directly on instances of Amount.
 You can also create Amount instance using `amount.from_string()`, for example:

     value = amount.from_string("201.32 USD")